 Handy Hints

 Wi-fi can sometimes be a bit hit-and-miss.
-Because of the remoteness of this state, it pays to have one person have Telstra and another Optus.
-This won’t guarantee that you will have access to Wi-Fi, but you will have a better chance.
+Due to the state’s remoteness, it is beneficial to have one person with Telstra and another with Optus.
+This won’t guarantee that you will have access to Wi-Fi, but it will increase your chances of doing so.
+You can also try Starlink by clicking here.

-If you have a subscription T.V. service, download some movies and T.V. shows so that you have something to watch when you are out of touch.
-Amazon Prime, Netflix and Disney+ are three that you are able to download onto your device.
+If you have a subscription TV service, download some movies and TV shows so that you have something to watch when you are out of touch.
+Amazon Prime, Netflix, and Disney+ are three services that can be downloaded onto your device.
+Netflix is as long as it’s not an Apple device.

 If you find my blog helpful, you can help me maintain this website by donating using the button below.
-All help is appreciated, and I hope you have fun travelling.
+All help is appreciated, and I hope you have a great time travelling.
 Thank you.

 General Information

-By far, Western Australia is the biggest state in Australia and the Goldfields of Western Australia take big to a whole new level.
+By far, Western Australia is the biggest state in Australia, and the Goldfields of Western Australia take it to a whole new level.
 From the hot and humid north to the cold and windy south, the hot and dry outback to the bustling metropolitan city of Perth, Western Australia, has it all, and camping is the way to go.

 If you want to see all areas at their best, go by the seasons, as it’s wet in the north in summer but warm and sunny in the winter.
 In the southwest, summer is the best time to visit, with warm days and less rain to spoil your visit.